IR35 Shield and Data Protection Law

 IR35 Shield Managers

-Outsourced assessment providers ("Managers") pay for this service and can use it to access and manage Businesses' IR35 Shield for Business accounts.
+Outsourced assessment providers ("Managers") pay for this service and can use it to provide services to Businesses.

 The position of Managers is dependent upon context.